 In its purest form, fake news is completely made-up, manipulated to resemble reliable journalism and attract maximum attention and, with it, advertising revenue.

 However, the term “fake news” is being more widely, and often wrongly, used to cover all kinds of inaccurate material, some of which is not deliberately faked.
-Indeed, fake news is rapidly becoming a catch-all term to discredit all kinds of stories, true or false.
-So, let’s be clear as to what fake news is and what it is not.
+Indeed, fake news has become a catch-all term to discredit all kinds of stories, true or false.
+So, let’s first be clear as to what fake news is and what it is not.

 - Fake news is intentionally deceptive and contains stories that are inadequately researched and entirely fabricated, usually for political or commercial gain.